Aliases for TRIM68 Gene

 GeneCards Summary for TRIM68 Gene

 TRIM68 (Tripartite Motif Containing 68) is a Protein Coding gene.
-Diseases associated with TRIM68 include prostate cancer and systemic lupus erythematosus.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Diseases associated with TRIM68 include Prostate Cancer.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
 GO annotations related to this gene include ligase activity and androgen receptor binding.
-An important paralog of this gene is TRIM58.
+An important paralog of this gene is TRIM21.

 UniProtKB/Swiss-Prot for TRIM68 Gene

 Functions as a ubiquitin E3 ligase.
 Acts as a coactivator of androgen receptor (AR) depending on its ubiquitin ligase activity.